Last Updated on September 10, 2024.

-Taking this Illinois GED practice test will help you identify your strong and weak points so you can focus fully on those subject areas that need your study time and attention most.
+Taking this GED Illinois practice test will help you identify your strong and weak points so you can focus fully on those subject areas that need your study time and attention most.

 If you have discovered what topics you must center on to attain passing scores, you don’t have to waste your time on topics you already know so you can learn more efficiently.